eagleflo/mpyq/README.md

 ## Installation

+mpyq can be installed with the included setup.py script.

+    python setup.py install

+Running this command will install mpyq both as a library and a stand-alone script that can be run from anywhere, provided that you have added Python's bin directory to your PATH environment variable.

-Currently the best way to install mpyq is to clone this git repository somewhere on your filesystem and then either adjust your PYTHONPATH environment variable to point to the directory that contains the repository or create a symbolic link from the repository to your Python's site-packages directory.
+Alternative way to install mpyq is to clone this git repository somewhere on your filesystem and then either adjust your PYTHONPATH environment variable to point to the directory that contains the repository or create a symbolic link to your Python's site-packages directory pointing at the repository.

-For now, mpyq is not installable as an egg.
-This will change in the future.

 ## Usage